South Pickenham Parish Council

 Parish Council meeting dates for 2024

-The next Parish Council meeting will be on Wednesday 5th June 2024 at 6.00pm in the Hospitality Suite, South Pickenham Estate.
+The next Parish Council meeting will be on Wednesday 9th April 2025 at 6.00pm in the Hospitality Suite, South Pickenham Estate.
 Members of the public are welcome to attend.
 Please contact the Parish Clerk on 07840 814417 if there are any questions.
-The Agenda will be published one week before the date.
+The Agenda will be shown below one week before the meeting.

 Agendas